ShareAll sharing options for:Can anyone hold a candle to Harry Potter? Probably…

 All very persuasive, but even the head of SKHPS isn’t without some criticism: “I don’t think the stories translate that well to screen.
 A lot of things are missing and the entire fandom will agree, especially as Peeves the Poltergeist isn’t in the film at all.”
 The entire fandom?
 Sheesh!
 And I have to say, even to a novice like myself, Peeves the Poltergeist sounds far too cool a character to leave out.
 Still, I guess that’s where the likes of Indiana Jones, Rocky and The Terminator all had an advantage by not appearing in book form.
 From a more cynical perspective, it shows that no one’s bulletproof, even HP.

 But there’s his international appeal to take into account.
 Wizarding Worlds in Orlando, Florida, as well as Osaka, Japan, are proof of that, along with many other tourist traps on a scale that probably no other franchise can lay claim to.
 Thankfully, an American was on hand to weigh in on the debate.
-Student Dakota Gredby, who recently completed a spring term at Harlaxton College, Lincolnshire, as part of a study abroad programme, is a huge fan: “We’re really jealous of you guys for having all these Harry Potter movie locations and attractions on your doorstep,” she said.
+Student Dakota Gredby, who recently completed a spring term at Harlaxton College, Lincolnshire, as part of a study abroad programme, is a huge fan: “We’re really jealous of you guys for having all these Harry Potter movie locations and attractions on your doorstep,” she says.

 “A lot of us at the college were more excited to be here for all of that than to study, seriously.
 A group of us have finally gotten around to things like the Tour for Muggles in London, which was awesome and so worth the wait.”
 As for converting non-believers, Dakota added: “I’m tempted to say ‘go jump off a bridge!’
 Joking aside, it’s that you really can get lost in the stories, as if you become part of them.
 Just try it for yourself.”